 Principal, Windsor

 The Oxford-educated daughter of W. Galen and Hilary M. Weston, Alannah Weston is a leader who has always championed sustainability and creativity in her work.
 Ms. Weston began her professional life in journalism, then went on to work as part of the turnaround team at Burberry before forming a creative studio in London.
 Through the studio, she led the creative direction of Windsor from 2001 to 2004.
-In addition to working with her mother on the development of Windsor’s brand and architecture, Ms. Weston founded the Gallery at Windsor, bringing artists from Ed Ruscha to Peter Doig to exhibit their work.
+In addition to working with her mother on the development of Windsor’s brand and architecture, Ms. Weston founded The Gallery at Windsor, bringing artists from Ed Ruscha to Peter Doig to exhibit their work.

 Ms. Weston went on to become creative director of Selfridges in 2004 and spent the next 10 years reinvigorating the iconic British department store through a focus on creativity and sustainability.
 Her tenure was distinguished by significant achievements.
 Selfridges was voted world’s best department store four times during this period.
 In addition, she spearheaded Project Ocean in collaboration with ZSL, Greenpeace and several other NGOs to raise awareness for overfishing.
 In 2020, they launched Project Earth, which set out tough materials commitments and launched a circular strategy including bringing rental, resale and repair to customers.
 From 2019 to 2022, Ms. Weston was chairman of Selfridges Group with responsibility for 25 stores across five brands worldwide: Brown Thomas and Arnotts in Ireland, De Bijenkorf in the Netherlands, Holt Renfrew in Canada and Selfridges in the United Kingdom.

 In 2020, she launched her podcast, “How to Lead a Sustainable Business.”
-Ms. Weston is also a dedicated philanthropist, chairing the Galen and Hilary Weston Foundation in the UK as well as sitting on the board of several other family foundations and holding companies
+Ms. Weston is also a dedicated philanthropist, chairing the Galen and Hilary Weston Foundation in the UK as well as sitting on the board of several other family foundations and holding companies.

 Doug Farr